 You have a wide variety of choices when it comes to rentals—from rooms, cabins, entire homes, to glass houses and glamping vans.
-Mid-range rentals will offer you amenities, such as spa and jacuzzi, pool, camping grounds, fully-furnished spaces, etc.
+Mid-range rentals will offer you amenities like spa and jacuzzi, pool, camping grounds, fully-furnished spaces, etc.

 Camping & RVs

-If you want to sport an RV or pitch a tent for your vacation, then Joshua Tree is the perfect destination for you.
+If you want to sport an RV or pitch a tent for your vacation, then Joshua Tree is the perfect destination.
 This desert is packed with plenty of RV parking spots and campgrounds.
-Let’s look at some of the spots where you can park your RVs and set up your tents.
+Let’s look at some spots where you can park your RVs and set up your tents.

 - Black Rock Campground – is a perfect spot for both camping and birdwatching.
 You can reserve a spot at the Black Rock Campground, so you won’t have to worry about competing with other walk-in campers.

 - Belle Campground – recommended for people seeking peace and quiet.
 Belle Campground is a serene spot in the area.